-Or sometimes I’ll decide that I’m going to protect them and start building all kinds of structures and tunnels over the vegetables and it will become this huge project that I didn’t plan and wasn’t supposed to do because there are other priorities…
+Or sometimes I’d decide that I’m going to protect them and start building all kinds of structures and tunnels over the vegetables and it would become this huge project that I didn’t plan and wasn’t supposed to do because there are other priorities in the fall (like deer hunting and tanning deer hides).

 Benefits of the Autumn Vegetable Garden…

-Here in the south (I’m in zone 7b), we can plant a spring garden, a summer garden, and a fall garden.
+Here in the south (I’m in Central NC, zone 7b), we can plant a spring garden, a summer garden, and a fall garden.
 Our growing season is very long; from late February and all the way to the middle of November when the first frost arrives.

 Fall gardening is really so much easier than gardening during the summer or even the spring.

 The hardest part about the fall garden is planting it because, as I said above, you are usually tired from taking care of the spring and summer garden and from canning season (that is not even done yet by that time!).

 But once the plants and seeds are in the ground, there is really not that much to do besides watching the plants grow and occasionally caring for them.

 There are almost no bugs.
 It seems like they got their tummy full from the summer garden and are on their way to somewhere else.
 They don’t really visit the fall garden.

 The weeds slow waaaay down in the cool weather and if you have your garden covered with mulch you really don’t need to weed that much.